Industry in Brazil: Paper and cellulose

+Shipbuilding

 The shipbuilding sector of Rio de Janeiro is one of the most important in the country, but it has already had two major historical crises: one in the 1980s, when it went bankrupt, and another that started in 2014, both due to the country's economic situation: between 2014 and 2016, the Brazilian shipbuilding industry lost 49% of its employed people.
 The drop of about 30 thousand vacancies was concentrated in the state of Rio de Janeiro, which closed around 23 thousand jobs in the same period.
 From 31.2 thousand employed in 2014, the number dropped to just 8 thousand in 2016.
 The gross real value of industrial production also fell 71%, from R $6.8 billion in 2014, to R $1.97 billion in 2016.
 However, at the end of 2019, the return of the pre-salt began to re-boost the naval sector: maintenance and repair activities pointed to increased demand for the coming years.

+Chemical industry

 In 2011, Brazil had the 6th largest chemical industry in the world, with net sales of US $157 billion, or 3.1% of world sales.
 At that time, there were 973 factories for chemical products for industrial use.
 They are concentrated in the Southeast Region, mainly in São Paulo.
 The chemical industry contributed 2.7% to Brazilian GDP in 2012 and established itself as the fourth largest sector in the manufacturing industry.
 Despite registering one of the largest sales in the sector in the world, the Brazilian chemical industry, in 2012 and 2013, saw a strong transfer of production abroad, with a drop in national industrial production and an increase in imports.
 One third of consumption in the country was served by imports.
 448 products stopped being manufactured in Brazil between 1990 and 2012.
 This resulted in the stoppage of 1,710 production lines.
 In 1990, the share of imported products in Brazilian consumption was only 7%, in 2012 it was 30%.
 The main companies in the sector in Brazil are: Braskem, BASF, Bayer, among others.
 In 2018, the Brazilian chemical sector was the eighth largest in the world, accounting for 10% of the national industrial GDP and 2.5% of the total GDP.
 In 2020, imports will occupy 43% of the domestic demand for chemicals.
 Since 2008, the average use of capacity in the Brazilian chemical industry has been at a level considered low, ranging between 70 and 83%.